daisy-rivera/Sales-Predictions/README.md

 ![Capture](https://user-images.githubusercontent.com/122565297/224843606-a74eef3e-0c32-43ee-b561-9f9a0e70d174.PNG)
 - Comparing the sales by Item and their fat content, we can see that the sales of certain items are clearly influenced by whether they are low fat or regular.
 An observation I see is that items which tend to have high levels of sugars such as snacks, drinks and breakfast are the items that sell more low fat content.

-###Item Outlet Sales by Outlet Type
+### Item Outlet Sales by Outlet Type
 ![Capture2](https://user-images.githubusercontent.com/122565297/224844265-cc837f94-4593-40bf-8a87-d96bcef0915b.PNG)
 - SupermarketType3 clearly has the most sales.
-It would be useful to understand more what the differences are between the different types of supermarket outlets to disect further why these outlets are selling more than the others.
+It would be useful to understand more what the differences are between the different types of supermarket outlets to disect further why these outlets are selling more on average than its counterparts.

 ## Results
 - Comparing both the Decision Tree and Linear Regression models, the Decision Tree Model performed better overall.
 I utilized various regression metrics to evaluate and compare both models and the Decision Tree model had better results